-With most of the rail lines being used 19-20 hours a day, 365 days a year, from time to time works are required which can cause bus replacements for passenger services.
+With most of the rail lines being used 19-20 hours a day, 365 days a year, works are occasionally required which can cause bus replacements for passenger services.

 Fares on rail are currently managed through a paper-based ticketing system.
 Changes to the network ticketing system are discussed in Section 5.